mindbat/track2-functional/THE-CHAT-RETURNS.md

  :messages #<ConcurrentLinkedDeque [ ... ]>}
 ```

 For brevity, the result has been truncated.
-To quickly sanity check the
+To quickly check the results,
-results, the value of `:total` should by 500, and the sum of the per-user
+the value of `:total` should by 500, and the sum of the per-user message
-message counts should also be 500.
-If the values you see don't add up,
+counts should also be 500.
+If the values you see don't add up, then try
-then try running the simulation and checking the results a couple more times
+running the simulation and checking the results a couple more times to see
-to see what comes back.
+what comes back.

 ### What went wrong
-After studying the results from the conversation simulator using conversation
+After studying the results from simulator using conversations constructed
-databases constructed from either basic mutable collections or even
+from either basic mutable collections or even thread-safe collections,
-concurrent, thread-safe collections, it should be apparent that making sure
+it should be apparent developing thread-safe code can be very challenging.
-simple things are thread-safe is trickier than it might appear.
-There are
-very fundamental reasons for this complexity, as the problem doesn't just
+There are very fundamental reasons for this complexity, as the problem
-exist in the choice of data structures, but exists all the way down to the
+doesn't just exist in the choice of data structures, but exists all the
-most basic level of the computing machinery, and is even present everywhere
+way down to the most basic level of the computing machinery, and is even
-in the physical world.
+present everywhere in the physical world.

 The most basic reason these coordination problems exist is because there are
 three steps that need to occur for any change to be made.
 First the current